ppy/osu-wiki/news/2020-08-03-mappers-report-july.md

 ## <a id="within-bn-nat"></a>Within the Beatmap Nominators and NAT

 New Beatmap Nominators have arrived!
 As every month, we would like to show you who you can request your pending maps to.
-Just make sure to request them to the Beatmap Nominators of the right mode!
+Just make sure to request them to the Beatmap Nominators of the right mode.
 Below, a list of all additions and departures of this month!

-But before we get to them, we have an important announcement to make for the so-called "care package" which had its first test run some months ago in osu!taiko.
+But before we get to them, we have some important announcements to make for the so-called "care package" which had its first test run some months ago in osu!taiko and a change regarding Beatmap Nominator applications and evaluations.

 ### Activity lenience for returning Beatmap Nominators